hashicorp/vault-plugin-database-redis-elasticache/README.md

 The majority of tests must communicate with an existing ElastiCache instance.
 See the [Environment Set Up](#environment-set-up) section for instructions on how to prepare a test cluster.

 Some environment variables are required to run tests expecting to communicate with an ElastiCache cluster.
 The username and password should be valid IAM access key and secret key with read and write access to the ElastiCache cluster used for testing.
+They may also be inferred from the usual `AWS_*` environment variables.
 The URL should be the complete configuration endpoint including the port, for example: `vault-plugin-elasticache-test.id.xxx.use1.cache.amazonaws.com:6379`.

 ```sh
 $ export TEST_ELASTICACHE_ACCESS_KEY_ID="AWS ACCESS KEY ID"